TransitFit: combined multi-instrument exoplanet transit fitting for JWST, HST and ground-based transmission spectroscopy studies: Applications of

-What is also clear in Figure \ref{fig:WASP-127b_spectrum}(a) that the $I$-band observations are in poor agreement with the established models.
-This is likely due to the incompleteness of the observation, as across all observations, the $I$-band does not have a complete transit observed.
-When using the coupled LDC approach, the fact that this observation does not have a complete transit will have an effect on the parameters retrieved for all the filters.
-We therefore ran the same retrieval again, but excluded any data from filters which did not have at least one complete transit observed, namely the $V$- and $I$-band observations.
+This could also be due to the incompleteness of the observation, as in the case of $R$-band and $u'$-band, which do not have a complete transit observed.
+When using the coupled LDC approach, the fact that this observation does not have a complete transit may have an effect on the parameters retrieved for all the filters.
+Table \ref{tab:WASP-127b_results} shows the physical results obtained by each of the two retrievals described above.

-The final light curves from using the coupled LDC approach are shown in Figure \ref{fig:WASP-127b_fitted}(c), and the resulting spectrum is shown in Figure \ref{fig:WASP-127b_spectrum}(b).
-In this case, the values of $R_p/R_\star$ retrieved using the coupled LDC method match the established data even more closely, and the discrepancy between the $u'$-band depths obtained by the coupled and independent LDC fitting has grown to $9$~per~cent.

-Table \ref{tab:WASP-127b_results} shows the physical results obtained by each of the four retrievals described above.
-The difference in the precision of LDC fitting is clearly shown in these results, as the uncertainties on the $u_0$ and $u_1$ values obtained using the coupled LDC approach are up to two orders of magnitude smaller than those obtained by the independent method.

-From this investigation, we can conclude that \tranf{} is able to use photometric observations made with heterogeneous telescopes to produce results which agree with spectroscopic single-telescope observations, provided that the LDCs are coupled across wavelength.
-When coupling LDCs however, it is important to exclude filters which lack an observation of a complete transit, as the incomplete data can bias the fitting of other filters.
+Looking at Figure \ref{fig:WASP-127b_spectrum}, it may be noticed that the transit depth precision obtained from the TNT observations are roughly comparable to those obtained by \citet{WASP-127b_2020b} from their \emph{HST} observations.
+At first glance, this may appear surprising, as one would instinctively expect that space-based observations would produce higher-quality results than those made from ground-based observatories.
+However, this fails to account for the impact of the high on-sky efficiency of observations made using ULTRASPEC as well as the difference between broadband imaging and spectroscopy.
+Assuming that calculations are photon-noise limited, we expect the signal-to-noise ratio (S/N) on the retrieved flux value to go as $\sqrt{N_\gamma}$, where $N_\gamma$ is the number of photons collected.
+Using this, S/N for the transit depth can be estimated by $\sqrt{N_{\gamma,\textrm{t}_{14}}+N_{\gamma,\textrm{base}}}$ where $N_{\gamma,\textrm{t}_{14}}$ and $N_{\gamma,\textrm{base}}$ are the number of photons in-transit and in baseline respectively.
+In the source-dominated limit $N_\gamma$ can be estimated by

+where $t_\textrm{int}$ is the on-sky integration time, $m$ is the host apparent magnitude and $m_0$ the instrument zero-point magnitude.